How to Break Through a Workout Plateau

 Here are signs that you've hit a plateau:

-Lack of motivation + increased irritability: Your body feels tired and no longer has the same motivation to hit the weights like before.
-Typically when you first start a new training program, you're pumped and excited for the first few weeks.
-If you notice a decline in your mood and notice that you’re feeling more irritable while training then your body is most likely over stressed.
+- Lack of motivation + increased irritability: Your body feels tired and no longer has the same motivation to hit the weights as before.
+Typically when you start a new training program, you're pumped and excited for the first few weeks.
+If you notice a decline in your mood and notice that you’re feeling more irritable while training then your body is most likely overstressed.

 What causes it?

-The most common reason you might have hit a plateau is because your body has adapted to your exercise routine.
-Think of progressive overload - A common weightlifting tool used by those strength training.
+The most common reason you might have hit a weight loss plateau is because your body has adapted to your exercise routine.
+Think of progressive overload - a common weightlifting tool used by those strength training.
 Progressive overload is the key to muscle growth.
 It works by using heavier weights or increasing the workout volume, this forces your muscles to work harder over time.
-If you're not practicing progressive overload, or pushing your body to work a little harder each time, then the progress is going to slow down or stop completely.
+If you're not practicing progressive overload or pushing your body to work a little harder each time, then the progress is going to slow down or stop completely.

 On the other hand, overtraining can also lead to a plateau.
 Not getting adequate rest will always lead to frustrations and eventually a plateau.
 Many beginners and even intermediate lifters feel guilty for taking a full rest day, but it's necessary in order for your muscles to recover and grow.
 That's why rest days are an essential part of any good workout routine.

-The last thing that might cause a plateau is poor nutrition.
-It doesn't matter if you want to lose body weight or gain muscle - You need to be eating enough!
-Your body needs calories, protein, and carbs in order to get the energy it needs to crush your workouts and to recover.
+The last thing that can cause a weight loss plateau is poor nutrition.
+It doesn't matter if you want to lose body weight or gain muscle - you need to be eating enough (nutrient-dense foods)!
+Your body needs calories, protein, healthy carbohydrates and fats in order to get the energy it needs to crush your workouts and to recover.

 So the bottom line is, not having a properly set up training program with adequate recovery time, and bad nutrition can all lead to hitting a fitness rut.

-If you've really hit a rut, then the best way to break through it is by identifying what is causing it.
+If you've hit a complete wall, then the best way to break through it is by identifying what is causing it.
 Are you training hard enough?
 Or are you just doing the same routine week after week?
 How's your nutrition?
 Are you getting enough sleep and rest days?
-These are all questions you need to ask yourself....
+These are all questions you need to ask yourself...